-Universal design is the concept

-of using design to ensure

-that buildings, products, or

-environments are accessible to

-everyone regardless of ability,

-age, or other factors.
-Universal

-design is not about meeting the

-minimum legal requirements of

-a regulation like the Americans

-with Disabilities Act, but rather

-applying creative thinking to

-create places and things that are

-easy and beautiful for everyone
+design is not about meeting the minimum legal requirements of a regulation like the Americans with Disabilities Act, but rather applying creative thinking to create places and things that are easy and beautiful for everyone to use.
+People often think of people with disabilities but universal design helps everyone - seniors, people with mobility aides, people pushing strollers and grocery carts, etc. It truly benefits everyone.